|Previous | Next|

 All flight plans described below can be flown automatically with the flight planning app Pix4Dcapture available on Android and iOS.

 For most cases it is recommended to acquire the images with a regular grid pattern.
 The recommended overlap is at least 75% frontal overlap (with respect to the flight direction) and at least 60% side overlap (between flying tracks).
-The camera should be maintained as much possible at a constant height over the terrain / object to ensure the desired GSD.

 Forest, dense vegetation areas and flat terrains with agricultural fields

 For forest, dense vegetation areas and flat terrains with agricultural fields the same grid flight plan as in the General Case can be applied.
 However, it is recommended to increase the overlap to at least 85% frontal overlap and at least 70% side overlap and fly higher so that it is easier to detect similarities between overlapping images.
+If the overlap is sufficient and best practices are followed, artifacts like stripes, blotches are most likely to be absent from the output maps.

 The same grid flight plan as in the General Case can be applied, but we recommend at least 90% frontal and side overlap with thermal images.